GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ![Cloud Project Setup](https://github.com/galz10/community/blob/gal/tutorials/embedded-c-getting-started/CloudSetup.gif)

 1. Locate your ec_private.pem file and copy its contents into the private.pem file in the certs folder located at examples/main/certs
-1. Run the following to build your program Idf.py build inside the examples folder
+1. Run `idf.py build` to build sources into firmware
-1. Run the following to flash the program onto your device, (port) is the port you’re using.
-Idf.py -p /dev/cu.usbserial1440 flash
+1. Run `idf.py -p /dev/cu.usbserial-1440 flash` passing the path to your tty device to flash the firmware onto the device
-1. Run the following to monitor your device Idf.py -p /dev/cu.usbserial1440 monitor
+1. Run `idf.py -p /dev/cu.usbserial-1440 monitor` passing the path to your tty device to monitor the device output

 Note: if you make changes to the code, you will need to rebuild the program again before calling flash